vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 It was clear that though imparting a sales process was important, there were other pressing pain points that are hindering sales people to get better at their jobs.
 In my opinion, targeting a pain point that people are aware of leads to better adoption of a solution.

-## Proposing a solution — How might we?
+### Proposing a solution — How might we?

-From my observations, a sales person needed the most support in the context of a meeting.
+From my observations, a sales person needed the most support in the context of a client meeting.
 Meetings are critical in making progress - be it qualifying a lead, negotiating with them, or closing the deal.
 The better the meeting, the better the possibility of a deal.

 > I refined the problem of  "How do I get better at my job?" to "How might we enable him/her perform better every time in a sales meeting?"